daemonfire300/csv-money/README.md

 ### UTF-8 vs "raw"

-Assuming all statements are in ASCII we could maybe optimize the deserialization here, but that's just a hunch.
+Assuming all statements are in ASCII we could maybe optimize the deserialization here, e.g., go over chunks of `&[u8]` instead of contructing strings, but that's just a hunch.
 I have not looked into this yet and it might very well end up not improving things depending on the volume of transactions.

 ### In General